danielfett/draft-dpop/main.md

  * `jwk`: representing the public key chosen by the client, in JWK format, as defined in [@!RFC7515] (REQUIRED)

-The body of a DPoP proof contains at least the following claims:
+The payload of a DPoP proof contains at least the following claims:

  * `jti`: Unique identifier for the DPoP proof JWT (REQUIRED).
    The value MUST be assigned such that there is a negligible